Home

 If it's not what you eat, then pay heed to the venomous snakes, spiders, scorpions, centipedes and tarantulas.

-The last two Siriraj Medical Museums are in the Anatomy block.
-The Congdon Anatomical Museum was started in 1927 by Dr Edgar D Congdon, Professor of Anatomy and father of modern Anatomy in Thailand.
+Congdon Anatomical Museum was started in 1927 by Dr Edgar D Congdon, Professor of Anatomy and father of modern Anatomy in Thailand.

 Row after row of showcases display skeletons, skulls, organs, dissected sections, preserved nervous, muscular, arterial and venous systems.
 Being the oldest museum, the creaking floorboards added to the creepy air about the place.

-By the time we reached the last of the Siriraj Medical Museums, the Sood Sangvichien Prehistoric Museum & Laboratory, it was closed for lunch.
+By the time we reached the last of the Siriraj Medical Museums, the Sood Sangvichien Prehistoric Museum & Laboratory it was closed for lunch.
 This was just as well, as we've had an overdose of corpses by then.

 As it turned out this museum, started in 1972 by Professor Dr Sood Sangvichien, Dean of the Faculty of Medicine, dealt with evolution!

-For those keen on anatomy, pathology, forensic medicine, the Siriraj Medical Museums could probably be a wealth of information.
-These museums were in fact set up as resources centers for medical students.
+For those keen on anatomy, pathology, forensic medicine, these medical museums would probably be a wealth of information.

 If you can be indifferent to preserved corpses, dissected sections, organs damaged by disease or violence, you'll probably be able to cope with the tour.